Learn how Wristband authorizes API requests.

 Request-Level Authorization

-When calling most Wristband APIs, authenticated subjects (either users or clients) must be granted a specific permission to pass the authorization checks.
-To determine which permissions are needed for an API, you'll need to refer to the Required Permissions section in the API reference documentation.
+When calling most Wristband APIs, authenticated subjects (either users or machines) must be granted a specific permission to pass the authorization checks.
+To determine which permissions are required for an API, refer to the Required Permissions section in the API reference documentation.

 Some APIs Don't Require Permissions